 A contingency fee means that the attorney’s legal fees are contingent upon winning your case and securing compensation through a settlement or verdict.
 The main benefit of this arraignment is that the client doesn’t pay anything upfront.
 Plus, a contingency fee motivates your lawyer to win.

 To learn more about contingency fees and what it’s like working with an experienced lawyer, call Hecht, Kleeger & Damashek, P.C.
-Our NYC injury team offers free initial consultations with a personal injury lawyer.
+Our NYC injury law team offers free initial consultations with a personal injury lawyer.
 We’ll explain your options and work to get all the compensation you deserve – and you pay nothing until you do.

 There are multiple ways to pay for legal services.
 Some attorneys take no payment upfront, while others want fees in advance.
 While paying a retainer is rare in personal injury cases, before hiring a lawyer, you should ask them how they are paid and when you will owe them money.